Help for Cancer Patients – Tips on Skin Care During Chemotherapy

 Step 1: Limit your skin cleansers to those that are gentle and use them only where you need them.
 Be sure to always rinse them off your skin thoroughly with warm water.

 Use only gentle cleansers that don’t strip your skin’s natural oils, which leads to a breakdown of your skin’s fragile outer barrier called the stratum corneum.
-When you take skin with a weakened stratum corneum out into the world, it can’t hold up!
-Switch your cleansers right now to support your skin’s new fragility.
-Even with gentle cleansers, you need to be sure not to over-clean your skin and you need to rinse them off thoroughly.
+Skin with a weakened stratum corneum can’t protect you against the stresses and germs out in the world!

 What are my favorite gentle cleansers and/or the ones that I’m using during my chemotherapy treatment?

-Toleriane Cleanser is my personal favorite facial cleanser because it’s by far and away the gentlest cleanser I’ve ever found.
+Toleriane Cleanser is a extremely gentle facial cleanser and by far and away the gentlest cleanser I’ve ever found.
 I use it daily and have for years.
 It’s serving me well during my chemo.
-Neutrogena Extra Gentle Cleanser is another mild, non-medicated cleanser.
+People with oilier skin find it too gentle, however.
+Neutrogena Extra Gentle Cleanser is another mild, non-medicated cleanser as is the VaniCream Cleansing Bar included in my Chemo Kit.

 GENERAL FACE, BODY AND HAND SKIN CLEANSERS: